Few things are more 1 + 1 = 3 that when a VPS and a VPM are truly a great team

-While I hate the term “alignment” from my days as a F500 VP, if the term every were to be used in a useful way in a SaaS start-up, it’s the way your VP Sales and VP Marketing should be joined at the hip.
-They should be the Mom and Dad of marketing (no gender attribution intended).
+While I hate the term “alignment” from my days as a F500 VP, if the term ever were to be used in a useful way in a SaaS start-up, it’s the way your VP Sales and VP Marketing should be joined at the hip.
+They should be the Mom and Dad of marketing (no gender or other specific attribution intended).
 If they don’t work together like a well-oiled machine — and surprisingly, often they don’t — you’ll have a real problem on your hands trying to scale.

-Amanda: What 3 factors/skills must every VP of sales possess?
+What 3 factors/skills must every VP of sales possess?
 Why?

 - Ability to Recruit a Large and Successful Team.
 Because you’re going to need a team to sell.
 And recruiting great reps and making them successful is the #1 most important thing your VP Sales will do.
 And the great VP of Sales all know this.
 They all either have in their back pocket, and/or are constantly on the prowl for, the next 2-3 great reps because sales is a lead-driven but headcount-closed business.
 To hit their number, they know they need the heads.
 It becomes mathematically impossible without them.

-- Hands-On Enough to Backfill His/Her Sales Team.
+- Hands-On Enough to Backfill Her/His Sales Team.
 Until you are relatively big, while the VP Sales won’t be able to take most deals personally, he or she will have to spend a ton of time helping his/her sales team close deals.
 Working and closing key deals with them.
 Spotting issues before they blow up and seeing opportunities ahead of the horizon.
 In general, the VP of Sales should be making sure his/her 3 reports, then 10 reports, then 30 direct and indirect reports — work as effectively and efficiently as they can.

 - Sales Tactics.
 The VP Sales has to be the author and chief strategist on the sales tactics that will work for your space and product.
 How to compete.
 How to put together the best pitch scripts.
 Coordinating FUD and anti-FUD.
 Segmenting customers.
 Optimizing how best to work with Demand Gen and marketing.
 Getting feature gaps filled with Product and Engineering.
 In sum -> Learning and understanding how to maximize the revenue per lead.